 - He never moves about the stage because he can’t or won’t leave his Speech which is sitting on top of the lectern.
 Stage movement is a plus when delivering your message it keeps the audience focused on You.

 - Although his Reading is good, it still sounds like “Reading.”
-One result is that it can easily let the audience drift away from you & your message.
-Disconnection is not a desirable result.
+One unintended result is that the audience may lose interest and drift away from you & your message.
+Disconnection from your audience is neither your intention nor a desirable result.

 - His demeanor appears quite calm, but frankly I like a bit more tension in a Speaker, and that comes from stage movement, and grabbing words “on demand” rather then on paper.
 One more point,